envirosolutionspl/uldk_gugik/README.md

 The plugin offers 3 methods for searching and downloading boundaries.

 * Tab 1 - **Selection by ID**<br>
-   In the first method, you can download the object or area of interest by providing its TERYT number, e.g., for a land parcel: **WWPPGG_R.XXXX.NDZ**, where:
+   In the first method, you can download the object or area of interest by providing its TERYT number, e.g., for a land parcel: **WWPPGG_R.XXXX.NDZ** or **WWPPGG_R.XXXX.AR_NR.NDZ**, where:
    - "WW" is the voivodeship code.
    - "PP" is the county code.
    - "GG" is the municipality code.